 There's no denying how fundamental a hoodie is in any Vancouverite's wardrobe.
 It's right up there with jeans.
-Collection I was built around the jeans: it made sense to build Colllection II around another staple garment.
+Collection I was built around the jeans: it made sense to build Colllection II around another staple.

 There are a lot of nice hoodies out there, but there are also countless terrible ones.
 My thinking was around the question of what makes a bad hoodie?
 Where most hoodies go wrong for me, is by accentuating the details (drawstrings, kangaroo pockets, etc.).
-If you take all those things away, you're left with a nice, comfortable layering piece.
+Take it all away, it's still comfy.

 Sankaku in Japanese means triangle.
 Looking at the hoodie, there's not much going on triangularly but there is if we go deeper.
-Drafting the garment involved a lot of small slices on the pattern; by the end, I was left with a little pile of interesting triangle shapes.
+Drafting the garment involved a lot of small slices to the pattern.
+By the end, I was left with a little pile of paper triangles.

 I wonder what the drafting process for a pullover would look like?